 In our opinion, the consolidated financial statements appearing on pages 12 through 27 of this report present fairly, in all material respects, the financial position of Chemed Corporation and its subsidiaries ("the Company") at December 31, 2000 and 1999, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2000, in conformity with accounting principles generally accepted in the United States of America.
-These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform these audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements based on our audits.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform these audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for the opinion expressed above.